 sudo apt install audacious audacious-plugins

-Verify the PPA version is installed:
+Verify the installed PPA build:

 audacious --version